Observance of Christmas by country: Spain

-In the evening of January 5 a huge parade or cavalcade (cabalgata de reyes) welcomes the Three Magi to the city.
-Children put their shoes in the window on January 5 in the hope that the Three Wise Men will deliver them presents.
+In the evening of 5 January a huge public parade or cavalcade (cabalgata de reyes) welcomes the Three Magi in the major cities of Spain.
+The parades are often televised.
+Children put their shoes in a balcony or window on the night of 5 January in the hope that the Three Wise Men will deliver them presents.

+Turkey

+In Turkey, Christmas is observed mainly by the Eastern Orthodox Christian minority and not the Muslim majority.
+Though Turkey has no direct link to Christmas, it was home to Saint Nicholas, a 4th-century bishop in Anatolia (then part of the Byzantine Empire) and the inspiration for the folklore of Santa Claus.

 Western Europe

-France
+France and other French-speaking areas

 Christmas in France (Noël on the French calendar) is celebrated mainly in a religious manner, though secular ways of celebrating the occasion also exist, such as Christmas decorations and carols.
 Children do not hang Christmas stockings but put their shoes by the fireplace or under the Christmas tree so Père Noël (Father Christmas or Santa Claus) can give them gifts (a practice also among French-speaking Switzerland).
 Some families also attend Midnight Mass and decorate their homes with Nativity scenes depicting the birth of Jesus.
 Additional santons ('little saints') may be added in the nativity scenes.

-In France and in other French-speaking areas (see French Canada), a long family dinner, called a réveillon, is held on Christmas Eve.
+In France and in other French-speaking areas (see also Canada section), a long family dinner, called a réveillon, is held on Christmas Eve.
 The name of this dinner is based on the word réveil (meaning 'waking'), because participation involves staying awake until midnight and beyond.
 Réveillon is generally of an exceptional or luxurious nature.
 Appetizers may include lobster, oysters, escargots or foie gras, etc. One traditional dish is turkey with chestnuts.
 Réveillons in Quebec will often include some variety of tourtière.
 Dessert may consist of a bûche de Noël.
 In Provence, the tradition of the 13 desserts is followed, almost invariably including pompe à l'huile (a flavoured bread), dates, etc. Quality wine is usually consumed at such dinners, often with champagne or similar sparkling wines as a conclusion.
 Christmas carols may also be sung.

+In Belgium (see also Flanders section), the monarch gives a televised speech to the nation on New Year's Eve, in which the year's national and international events are addressed, usually ending with a message of hope.